Agoric/documentation/main/getting-started/README.md

-# Getting Started with the Agoric Devtools
+# Getting Started with the Agoric CLI

 ![The Agoric Stack](./assets/Agoric.svg)